kalkrishnan/kalkrishnan.github.io/_posts/2014-12-08-angular-js.md

 *filters are used to filter fields according to regex:
 >
-var keyword = new RegExp($scope.nameFilter, 'i');
+*var keyword = new RegExp($scope.nameFilter, 'i');
     return !$scope.nameFilter || keyword.test(driver.Driver.givenName) || keyword.test(driver.Driver.familyName);
 };
-'i' is used in RegExp to perform case insensitive comparisons
+*'i' is used in RegExp to perform case insensitive comparisons

+*Routes are used to route urls to new pages

+*ng-view to generate partial views on pages

+*Strings must use single quotes